rohithkksmy/frontend_interview_test/README.md

-# Front-End Code Challenge
+# Front-End Interview Test

 This is a simple front-end code challenge created to serve two purposes:

-1. Show off your skills,
+1. Show off your skillz,
 1. Give us a better understanding of your skills.

 ## The Task